Last updated: September 6th, 2023

 However, this doesn’t mean to say that there aren’t expert drivers out there using Thrustmaster products, and in fact, some of the quickest and top-ranked sim racers in the world swear by the brand’s usability, compatibility, and reliability.

-With that in mind, I’m going to present some of the company’s best and most popular hardware that’s currently on the market, and I’ll go even further than that by showing you how to modify Thrustmaster’s equipment to squeeze out as much performance from their cost-efficient gear as possible.
+With that in mind, I’m going to present some of the company’s best and most popular hardware that’s currently on the market, and I’ll go even further than that by showing you how to modify Thrustmaster’s equipment with freely available mods to squeeze out as much performance from their cost-efficient gear as possible.

 - T300 / TX Racing Wheel Servo Base